 - The new Peabody Motor Development Chart provides the examiner with a convenient reference for the motor skills measured by the PDMS-2 and the ages at which 50% of the normative sample performed the skill.
 Each of the subtests is represented along with numerous illustrations of children demonstrating the behaviors described in the text.

 - The new PC, Mac™, and iPad™ compatible PDMS-2 Online Scoring and Report System reduces scoring and reporting time and errors by (a) calculating basals and ceilings on item-level data; (b) converting PDMS-2 item scores or subtest raw scores into standard scores, percentile ranks, and age equivalents; (c) generating composite quotients; (d) comparing PDMS-2 subtest and composite performance to identify significant intra-individual differences; and (e) providing a printed report of the student's identifying information and PDMS-2 performance, including short-term and long-term treatment goals and objectives.

-Complete PDMS-2 Kit includes: Examiner's Manual, Guide to Item Administration, 25 Profile/Summary Forms, 25 Examiner Record Booklets, a Peabody Motor Activities Program Manual, a Black and White Peabody Motor Development Chart, and manipulatives, all in a sturdy storage box.
+Complete PDMS-2 Kit includes: Examiner's Manual, 25 Profile/Summary Forms, 25 Examiner Record Booklets, Guide to Item Administration, Peabody Motor Activities Program, Black & White 38x26 Peabody Motor Development Chart, 25 Black & White 8.5x11 Peabody Motor Development Parent Charts, and PDMS-2 Manipulatives, all in a sturdy storage box. (©2000)

 Also available separately:

 developmental motor skills, motor development, fine motor, gross motor, developmental delays, Psych